jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/09-migrating-from-audience-targeting/01-migrating-from-audience-targeting-intro.markdown

 [TOC levels=1-4]

-@product-ver@ integrates all the Audience Targeting app's features into Liferay's core as Segmentation and Personalization.
+Liferay DXP integrates all the Audience Targeting app's features into Liferay's core as Segmentation and Personalization.
 This enables better integration with other applications and provides developers with easier access to Segmentation and Personalization features.
 Audience Targeting users must migrate their user segments into the new Segments application.
 There are three steps to the migration process:

-1. Upgrade to @product-ver@.
+1. Upgrade to the latest DXP version.

 2. Migrate custom rules.